Rudolf Höss: Operation Höss

-On 8 May 1944, Höss returned to Auschwitz to supervise Operation Höss, in which 430,000 Hungarian Jews were transported to the camp and killed in 56 days.
-Even Höss' expanded facility could not handle the huge number of victims' corpses, and the camp staff were obliged to dispose of thousands of bodies by burning them in open pits.
+On 8 May 1944, Höss returned to Auschwitz to supervise Operation Höss, where 430,000 Hungarian Jews were transported to the camp and killed in 56 days.
+Even Höss's expanded facility could not handle the huge number of victims' corpses, and the camp staff were obliged to dispose of thousands of bodies by burning them in open pits.
 In May and June alone, almost 10,000 Jews were being gassed per day.
 Because the number of people exceeded the capacity of the gas chambers and crematoria, mass pit executions were established.
-Jews were forced to undress then led to a hidden fire pit by Sonderkommando where they were shot by the SS, then thrown into the flames.
+Jews were forced to undress, then led to a hidden fire pit by Sonderkommando where they were shot by the SS, then thrown into the flames.

 Ravensbrück

 Höss's final posting was at Ravensbrück concentration camp.
 He moved there in November 1944 with his family who lived close by.
-After the completion of the gas chamber, Höss coordinated the operations of killing by gassing, with a death toll of more than 2,000 female prisoners.
+After the completion of the gas chamber, Höss coordinated the operations of killing by gassing, with a death toll of over 2,000 female prisoners.

+Fall of the Third Reich

+In April 1945, Höss and his family went to Darss, together with Richard Glücks, before continuing to Schleswig-Holstein.
+In the traveling party was the wife of Theodor Eicke, her daughter, and several other families belonging to prominent Nazis.
+Höss had been tasked with keeping them out of enemy hands.
+During their escape, they learned about the death of Hitler.

+Höss and his wife were downcast at the news that the Führer was dead.
+Since Höss had procured poison for his family, in case they were captured by the Russians, they considered the idea of suicide together with their children, like the Goebbels family and other Germans previously had done:

+Instead, Hedwig and the children were taken to the home of the children's old governess, who lived at Michaelisdonn, while Höss and his son Klaus continued on alone.